ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *You can't climb the ladder of success with your hands in your pockets.*
+💬 *In order to be irreplaceable one must always be different.*

-— **Arnold Schwarzenegger**
+— **Coco Chanel**

-Updated at: 2025-11-08T01:00:10Z
+Updated at: 2025-11-09T01:06:30Z